KonstantinQuant/operations-research/README.md

 # Tutorial for Operations Research SS22 Konstantin Kuchenmeister
-Teaching repository for the undergraduate course in Operations Research at Technical University Munich.
+Teaching repository for the tutorial of the undergraduate course in Operations Research at Technical University Munich.

 ## Logistics: